WapaMario63/-mlptf2-Maps/README.md

 * [Background Pony Pack](https://www.deviantart.com/stefano96/art/DL-Background-Ponies-Enhanced-Version-746786245)
 * [Animation Presets (required)](https://www.deviantart.com/stefano96/art/DL-The-Puppet-Master-source-files-723722128)

 Other assets include the textures inside koth_appleacres, you can rip them using GCFScape from the BSP itself.
-If some maps use its own map specific assets and will be listed.
+If some maps use its own map specific models, they will be listed.

 ## Playable (Stable) Maps

-### koth_appleacres_b8_fix
+### koth_appleacres_b9
 * Orginal creator: Batandy from mlptf2mods.com
 * Current creator: WapaMario63

 Map based on Sweet Apple Acres with layout almost like Harvest.
+Layout has been changed a bit to allow for better gameplay.

 ### koth_mareduct_b1a
 * Creator: WapaMario63